Rex Maniscalco collection

 Language of Materials

-This collection is comprised of photographs and video footage of the LGBT community taken by Rex Maniscalco from the 1980s to 2000s.
+This collection is comprised of photographs and video footage of the LGBTQ+ community taken by Rex Maniscalco from the 1980s to 2000s, as well as documents from Tampa Bay LGBTQ+ culture, civil rights, and community organizations.

 Series by format and subseries by subject (events, social life and customs, organizations).
 This collection is organized into three series with subsequent and corresponding subseries.
 Contained within this collection were film negatives not accompanied by developed images.
 These negatives remain unprocessed.
 Negatives that were included in envelopes alongside developed images were processed in tandem with photographs and housed in two Hollinger boxes as a series.
 Within Series: Negatives, folders correspond with the images processed into subseries within photo boxes, more specifically, events, social life and customs, organizations.
 Additionally, Rex’s personal photographs, which include travel, family, and other miscellaneous events such as the Renaissance Festival, the filming of a Burt Reynolds movie in Tampa, and Yankee training, remain unprocessed but available in photo albums.